-- A more abstract definition of a policy can represents user and resources in a more abstract way where an object defines some operations that can be invoked - A subject is any entity that can invoke the operations defined by an object - An object that invokes some operations defined by other objects is both a subject and an object - The implementation of subjects and objects depends upon the implementation level (e.g. the VM) of interest - Subject = user, application, program, process, thread, instruction ... - Object = instance of an abstract data type, procedure or function, variable, logical or physical resources
+- A more abstract definition of a policy represents user and resources in an abstract way in terms of objects to define some operations that users can apply - A subject is any entity that can invoke the operations defined by an object - An object that invokes some operations defined by other objects is both a subject and an object - The implementation of subjects and objects depends upon the implementation level (e.g. the VM) of interest - Subject = user, application, program, process, thread, instruction ... - Object = instance of an abstract data type, procedure or function, variable, logical or physical resources